flokoe/bash-hackers-wiki/docs/syntax/quoting.md

     test WORD = WORD

-When you compare variables, it\'s wise to quote them.
-Let\'s create a test string with spaces:
+When you compare variables, it's wise to quote them.
+Let's create a test string with spaces:

     mystring="my string"